shriyagumber/csci653/README.md

 Because the machine-learned Hamiltonian is built on the principle of locality, the training dataset can be generated using a smaller system (84 atoms).
 This trained model can then be reliably transferred to perform Hamiltonian calculations for significantly larger systems (300+ atoms), as required for this project.

+The data generation process is highly parallel once the trajectory along which the Hamiltonian is generated is pre-computed.
+In surface hopping NA-MD simulations, dynamics along multiple trajectories is averaged.
+And dynamics along each trajectory can be performed parallely.

 To be done:
 - MLH training
 - Recombination results